alsgp0877/alsgp0877/README.md

 ### Hi there 👋
-- 🔭 I'm currently working on Web Development
+- 🔭 I'm currently working on Web Development(2020.08 ~ )
-- 🌱 I'm currently learning SpringMVC
+- 🌱 I'm currently learning SpringMVC and JS
 - 🤔 I'm looking for help with github :)
 - ⚡ Fun fact : Unlike my profile, I liked embedded systems when I was a student.